-There’s a lot to consider when you’re shopping for the best mortgage in Ontario.
-You want to get the best mortgage rate, but you also want a good mortgage.
-Unfortunately, the best mortgages rates Ontario are not always for the best mortgages.
-There’s a difference between getting a good deal and finding the cheapest product.
+Shopping for the best mortgage in Ontario can be a complicated thing.
+You want to get the best mortgage rate but you also want make sure you’re getting a good mortgage product.
+What often happens is that inferior mortgage products get put in the hands of shoppers who are too focused on getting the best mortgages rates.
+Always remember, there’s a difference between getting a good deal and finding the cheapest product.

 The good news is, the very best mortgages in Ontario only cost a few dollars more per month than less desirable mortgages.

-Option1 Mortgages & Financial Products works with 49 top lenders in Ontario.
-We can offer you the best mortgage rates in Ontario on a wide range of products, including renewing your mortgage, refinancing, home purchase loans, mortgages for self employed, mortgages for first time home buyers, debt consolidation and private mortgages.
+We can offer you the best mortgage rates in Ontario on a wide range of products, including renewing your mortgage, refinancing, home purchase loans, mortgages for self employed, morgages for first time home buyers, debt consolidation and private mortgages.

 - Is the rate for a collateral mortgage?